SS Marquette & Bessemer No. 2: Crew

 Sources differ on the number of crew aboard the Marquette & Bessemer No. 2 when the ship was lost, with numbers ranging from 30 to 38.
 Two crew members were not aboard when the ship was lost.
 Fireman Max Sparuh had been badly injured in a fall on the previous trip to Port Stanley, and was recovering in a hospital in St. Thomas, Ontario.
 Porter George L. Lawrence had missed the boat at Port Stanley when the Marquette & Bessemer No. 2 returned to Conneaut.
 Reported members of the crew are listed below.

-As well, there was a single passenger on board: Albert J. Weiss, the treasurer of the Keystone Fish Company of Erie, Pennsylvania.
+There was also a single passenger on board: Albert J. Weiss, the treasurer of the Keystone Fish Company of Erie, Pennsylvania.

 Aftermath

 The Marquette & Bessemer Dock & Navigation Company quickly ordered a replacement for the car ferry, using the same plans as the Marquette & Bessemer No. 2 with some minor modifications, such as the addition of a stern gate, and an enclosed upper bridge.
 Given the same name as her predecessor, Marquette & Bessemer No. 2 (II) entered service on October 6, 1910 (the same day that Captain McLeod's body was found).
 She served for many years on the same route.
 In 1946 she was sold, converted into a barge, and renamed Lillian.
 She was scrapped in 1997.